kwangh/admission-controller-webhook-demo/README.md

 ## Build the Image from Sources (optional)

-Start setup by 'make setup'
+Start setup by 'make setup'.

 After setup an image can be built by running `make`.

 If you want to modify the webhook server for testing purposes, be sure to set and export the shell environment variable `IMAGE` to an image tag for which you have push access.
 You can then build and push the image by running `make push-image`.
 Also make sure to change the image tag